oneeve8/kobble-data/content/videonarrativehowto.md

 From there I can drag whole channels of information, or even delete them.

 Oops!
-I think I accidentally delete
+I think I accidentally deleted something that I want to keep.

+Don’t worry, everything is backed up on GitHub.

+Next, we will show you how to retrieve it.

+## Retrieving information from GitHub

 Folder
-Channel Group
+Chan

 You will also learn how to: